All Episodes

 Do you think more American soldiers would surrender?

-It is indeed any longer.
+It is indeed, we're not tortured you any longer.

-We put it out there, McCain's legislation, McCain's bill, no more torture, it's not allowed.
+McCain's legislation, McCain's bill, no more torture.

 Come on, folks.

-Mr. Snardley has a good point.
+Mr. Snardly has a good point.

 You know what some of your people's problem is?

-You know what your problem is to you.
+You know what your problem is to you?

 Freedom is an abstract.